Azure-Samples/serverless-chat-langchainjs/README.md

 ## Troubleshooting

 If you have any issue when running or deploying this sample, please check the [troubleshooting guide](./docs/troubleshooting.md).
 If you can't find a solution to your problem, please [open an issue](https://github.com/Azure-Samples/serverless-chat-langchainjs/issues) in this repository.

+## Guidance

+For more detailed guidance on how to use this sample, please refer to the [tutorial](./docs/tutorial/01-introduction.md).

 ## Contributing